 Clinic services encompass general cardiology, congestive heart failure, electrophysiology and pacemaker evaluation, interventional cardiology, risk reduction, women's heart health, and adult congenital heart disease/primary pulmonary hypertension.

 In conjunction with the emergency medicine team, UC Davis cardiologists oversee the rapid assessment and short stay in-patient services for chest pain and other cardiovascular conditions.
+Find out more about our specialized services below.

 The cardiac electrophysiology service offers comprehensive diagnostic and treatment for patients with cardiac arrhythmias.
 The complete range of services includes active clinical and research programs, drug therapy programs, radiofrequency ablations, Arctic Front Cryo Catheter System ablations, Stereotaxis magnetic navigation system, internal and external cardioversions, pacemaker and AICD implantation, laser lead extractions and tilt table studies.